Yu Hua: Background

-Writing Themes, Style and Avant-garde
+Writing style, themes and avant-garde

 Themes

 Heavily inspired and affected by the Cultural Revolution, the theme of modern Chinese history is prevalent in Yu Hua's writing.
 Yu Hua's work is very traditional, with psychologized storylines that investigate and illustrate the challenges of cultural disintegration and identity loss and his stories are often set in small towns during historical periods that he experienced including China under Chairman Mao's rule, the Civil War and Cultural Revolution, and post Mao capitalist China.
 Childhood is also a theme which appears often in his stories, but does not consequently lighten the subject matter.
-Yu Hua is known for his brutal descriptions of violence, cruelty and death as well as themes surrounding “the plight of China’s underclasses” as seen in Chronicle of a Blood Merchant.
+Yu Hua is known for his brutal descriptions of violence, cruelty and death as well as themes surrounding "the plight of China's underclasses" as seen in Chronicle of a Blood Merchant.

 When he began focusing on more chaotic themes in Brothers, Yu Hua admitted his belief that despite his past modeling after Kafka's novels, "the essential nature of writing was to free yourself.
-If the great masters can unfetter themselves, why can’t we?”
+If the great masters can unfetter themselves, why can't we?"
 In this same work, he prides himself on his simultaneous expression of tragedy and comedy.
 Yu Hua also frequently engages in diverse attitudes of aesthetic modernity in his works, earning him the reputation of being a catalyst.